Red Ribbon Week: Facts, History & Activity Ideas

-Red Ribbon Week is an important event that takes place every year in schools, communities and neighborhoods across the globe.
+Red Ribbon Week is a national drug prevention awareness campaign observed each October in schools and communities across the United States to promote healthy, drug-free lifestyles.
 But do you know the whole picture?
 Learning important Red Ribbon Week facts can help you better understand why we celebrate this impactful drug-free week.

 Red Ribbon Week is about more than teaching children the dangers of drugs.
 It’s about coming together.
 Learn more about how you can join the campaign and hold your own drug-free week to spread Red Ribbon awareness with NIMCO, Inc. today.
 Read our complete list of facts about Red Ribbon Week below.